Desmond Bagley: Biography

-Bagley was born in Kendal, Westmorland – now in Cumbria – as the son of John and Hannah Bagley.
+Bagley was born in Kendal, Westmorland – now in Westmorland and Furness – as the son of John and Hannah Bagley.
 His family moved to the resort town of Blackpool in the summer of 1935, when Bagley was 12.
 Leaving school not long after the move, Bagley worked as a printer's assistant and factory worker, and during the Second World War in the aircraft industry.
 Bagley had a stutter all of his life, which initially exempted him from military conscription.

 Bagley left England in 1947 for Africa and worked his way overland, crossing the Sahara Desert and briefly settling in Kampala, Uganda, where he contracted malaria.
 By 1951, he had settled in South Africa, working in the gold mining and asbestos industries in Durban, Natal, before becoming a freelance writer for local newspapers and magazines.
 While there he met a local bookstore director, Joan Margaret Brown, whom he married in 1960.
 In an afterword to his novel Windfall, Bagley describes how as a freelancer for the Johannesburg Sunday Times, he witnessed the 1960 assassination attempt against South African PM Hendrik Verwoerd.

-When not travelling to research the exotic backgrounds for his novels, Bagley enjoyed sailing, loved classical music, films and military history, and played war games.

-Bagley and his wife left South Africa for England in 1964, where they lived in Bishopsteignton, Devon.
-They settled in Totnes, Devon, from 1966 to 1976, and then moved to Guernsey until his death in 1983.
-Thereafter his wife continued to live there until her death in 1999.
+Bagley and his wife Joan left South Africa for England in 1964, where they lived in Bishopsteignton, Devon.
+They settled in Totnes, Devon, from 1966 to 1976, and then moved to Guernsey.
+When not travelling to research the exotic backgrounds for his novels, he enjoyed sailing, loved classical music, films and military history, and played war games.

 Bagley died on 12 April 1983 at a hospital in Southampton of complications resulting from a stroke.
 He was 59.
+Joan Bagley continued to live in Guernsey until her own death in 1999.
+A plaque was unveiled at their Guernsey home in 2018, jointly honouring their significant contribution to Guernsey society.
+There is a second plaque, unveiled in October 2023, at Bagley's childhood home in Lord Street, Blackpool, marking the centenary of his birth.